PANCHO7532/oat2dexes/README.md

 (last step not really important just in case if you obtain an working dex for decompile)

+You can also use the build.sh script for build an binary :D
 ### Note about my (PANCHO7532) fork
 Using zero skill and experience on the C language i implemented some stuff to detect dex files with the same name and increment it's number value for avoid overwriting, i tested it only on Linux so therefore i don't guarantee that this will work on Windows as well.